 Sudden infant deaths are tragic and often preventable, and many occur when infants are sleeping.
-About 3,500 babies die in the U.S. each year because of unsafe sleep environments, according to the American Academy of Pediatrics (AAP).
+Each year, about 3,500 babies die during sleep in the U.S. because of unsafe sleep environments, according to the American Academy of Pediatrics (AAP).
 You may hear your health care provider use the terms “SUID” and “SIDS.”

 SUID means “sudden unexpected infant death.”
 The National Institute of Child Health and Human Development (NICHD) explains that SUID is the “death of an infant younger than 1 year of age that occurs suddenly and unexpectedly.”

 SIDS means “sudden infant death syndrome.”
 For about half of all SUID cases, the cause of the infant’s death cannot be found, even after investigation.
 These deaths are classified as SIDS.

 The risk of sleep-related infant death can be reduced by following safe-sleep practices.
 Here are ways to reduce the risk for healthy babies up to 1 year of age:

 - Put your baby to sleep on her back every time.
 Though well-meaning family and friends may give other advice, always put your baby down on her back.
 Babies who sleep on their backs are at much lower risk than those who sleep on their tummies or sides, and this is true for naps and nighttime sleep.
 The SIDS rate is higher in the African American community, possibly because African American babies are less likely to be placed on their backs.
 (The AAP notes that a small number of infants with special medical conditions should be put to sleep on their stomachs—consult your doctor if your baby has a special condition.)

 - Keep soft items out of your baby’s sleep space.
 Don’t use pillows, blankets, quilts, crib bumpers, or other “breathing blockers.”
 Keep toys such as stuffed animals out of your baby’s crib for at least the first year.